decodingahmed/copilot-product-owner/GETTING_STARTED.md

 - "Add a feature for user authentication"
 - "The timeline for Epic 2 seems too aggressive"

-Copilot will update the documentation based on your feedback.
+The ProductOwner will update the documentation based on your feedback.

 ### 🔄 Iterating on Existing Projects

-To continue working on a previous project:
+To continue working on a previous project in ProductOwner mode:

 ```
 "Let's continue working on the [project name]"